WesleyGichana/uber-clone-flutter-firebase-user/README.md

-# Uber Clone Using Flutter user
+# Uber Clone Using Flutter for user

-A uber clone using flutter user.
+A uber clone using flutter for user.

 ## Getting Started